 The Company, in connection with the Strategic Alliance with MTRCC, has agreed to provide loan opportunities that may be funded through MTRCC's DUS Agreement with Fannie Mae.
 MTRCC's agreement with Fannie Mae requires MTRCC to guarantee a portion of each funded loan.
 On a loan-by-loan basis, the Company, at its option, can indemnify a portion of MTRCC's guarantee obligation of loan opportunities presented to and closed by MTRCC.
-As of December 31, 2024, the Company has agreed to a maximum aggregate guarantee obligation of \$296.3 million relating to loans with an unpaid balance of \$1,831.8 million.
+As of December 31, 2023, the Company has agreed to a maximum aggregate guarantee obligation of \$152.6 million relating to loans with an unpaid balance of \$915.4 million.
 The Company would be liable for its maximum aggregate guarantee obligation only if all of the loans for which it is providing a guarantee to MTRCC were to default and all of the collateral underlying these loans were determined to be without value at the time of settlement.
-During 2024, the Company enhanced its modeling capabilities which resulted in a change in estimate of its loan loss obligation to \$174,000 as of December 31, 2024, compared to \$851,000 as of December 31, 2023.
-As of December 31, 2024 and December 31, 2023, the Company pledged \$678,000 and \$283,000, respectively, in a restricted bank account in support of the guarantee obligation.
+As of December 31, 2023 and December 31, 2022, the Company has recorded an allowance for loss-sharing obligations of \$851,000 and \$275,000, respectively, and pledged \$283,000 and \$16,000, respectively, in a restricted bank account in support of the guarantee obligation.